Links to Explore:

 purpose here?
 Provide some insight into what happened to Isaac Asimov's

-added.
-If you have some thoughts regarding the matter, please do communicate
+be added.
+If you have some thoughts regarding the matter, please do

-these.
-Eventually, we'll discuss a serious theory based on the principles
+communicate these.
+Eventually, we'll discuss a serious theory based

 Some